 The Academy endeavors to create opportunities in continuing exchanges of knowledge, education and expertise for improving the global level of oral health.

-USA Section of the Academy of Dentistry International
+Academy of Dentistry International

 7434 Louis Pasteur Drive, Suite 303